OpenNebula/website/content/product/cloud_cluster_provisioning/hci_cluster_provisions/aws_cluster_ceph.md

 ### HCI Cluster Nodes

-The HCI cluster consists of three different type of servers:
+The HCI Cluster consists of three different type of servers:

-* **Full nodes**, run Ceph OSD and Monitor daemons as well as the selected hypervisor.
+* **Full nodes** run Ceph OSD and Monitor daemons as well as the selected hypervisor.
 In order to get a fault tolerant cluster a number of 3 nodes of this type is recommended.
-* **OSD nodes**, run Ceph OSD daemon and the selected hypervisor.
+* **OSD nodes** run Ceph OSD daemon and the selected hypervisor.
-* **Hypervisor-only nodes**, run the selected hypervisor and the Ceph client tools.
+* **Hypervisor-only nodes** run the selected hypervisor and the Ceph client tools.

 ### Ceph Specific AWS Resources

-The following resources are allocated to implement the Ceph cluster:
+The following resources are allocated to implement the Ceph Cluster:

 * **AWS EBS Volume**, each node running the OSD daemons include an EBS backed device to store the cluster data.
 * **AWS Ceph subnet**, each instance include a dedicated interface to isolate Ceph communication.
 This network uses `10.1.0.0/16` address by default, see below.